...

 Your CPS caseworker should clarify their criteria for each visit and provide feedback post-session, helping you understand areas for improvement.
 This insight is crucial for building the trust needed to progress towards unsupervised visitations when you manage your CPS cases.

-Final Thoughts on Cps Cases
+Final Thoughts on CPS Cases

 The job of a family law attorney is not to dictate to the client how their mindset should be or to tell them what to focus on.
-Goal setting with the client and advising of critical legal rights is what attorneys should be doing on behalf of their clients.
+Goal setting with the client and advising on critical legal rights is what attorneys should be doing on behalf of their clients.
 In a CPS case, many moving parts require individualized care.
 With the assistance of a reasonable attorney, an active support network, and most importantly, your undivided care, it is possible to have your child returned to your home.

 Questions on CPS cases?
 Contact the Law Office of Bryan Fagan, PLLC